AlgorithmsAcademy/.github/README.md

 Start by checking out our [CONTRIBUTING.md](./CONTRIBUTING.md) guide.

-## 💬 Questions or Ideas?
+## 💬 Questions or Suggestions?

-Open an issue or reach out — we’d love to hear from you!
+We welcome your input.
+If you have questions, feedback, or ideas to share, please open a [discussion](https://github.com/AlgorithmsAcademy/.github/discussions).
+Your contributions help us improve and grow as a community.

+> [!IMPORTANT]
+> Please note that we may not be able to reply immediately.
+>